The 5 Horror Movies That Should Be On Your Radar For 2017 [Opinion]

 Cult of Chucky

-Releasing on October 20, 2017, Chucky’s latest adventure follows the surprisingly solid Curse of Chucky, which struck just the right balance among suspense, blood, and laughs.
+Releasing on October 20, 2017, Chucky’s latest adventure follows the surprisingly solid Curse of Chucky, which struck just the right balance of suspense, blood, and laughs.
 In the latest, the survivor from Curse finds herself in a mental institution.

 Our heroine (played by voice of Chucky himself Brad Dourif’s daughter Fiona) mistakenly believes she killed her family from Curse when in reality her “delusions” of Chucky were not delusions at all.